condo association insurance

 The master condo association insurance policy usually covers property damage and liability.
 Yet, some associations maintain a separate liability policy that’s more comprehensive.
 Fidelity insurance covers fraud, theft, and other financial crimes perpetrated by directors, officers, or employees.
 Finally, D&O insurance covers the board in case of legal claims or lawsuits.

-In addition to state laws, a condo’s governing documents may have additional or more stringent requirements for insurance.
+In addition to state laws, a condo’s governing documents may impose additional or more stringent insurance requirements.
 Board members must verify these requirements and ensure compliance.

 The Importance of Condo HOA Insurance

 Condo master policies serve many important purposes.
 Insurance protects the shared elements and spaces within a condo community.
-If the association property gets damaged, boards won’t have to tap into its operating budget or reserves to cover the cost of repairs.
+If the association property is damaged, boards won’t have to tap into their operating budget or reserves to cover repair costs.

 Additionally, condo insurance protects the association in case of natural disasters or emergencies.
 Covered perils typically include fires, theft, and vandalism.
 If damage occurs as a result of these, insurance can cover the damage and restoration.